SAP-archive/docs/concepts/monitor/training_analytics.md

 2) Select between 3 and 10 sentences for each missing intent, and add these sentences to your validation file.

 **Final step**
 Upload your file to the platform.
 We'll analyze it and provide feedback.
 For example, we may suggest adding more sentences.
-You can always run a benchmark; these guidelines are just suggestions.
+You can still run a benchmark at any time; these guidelines are just suggestions.

 ## Your benchmark scores